WebDevStudios/generator-plugin-wp/README.md

 By default PHP 5.2 is not supported in the generated plugin.
 To generate a plugin with PHP 5.2 support, run the main generator with the `--php52` option.

+## CMB2
+CMB2 is included by default with the options sub-generator.
+It can also be a useful tool with CPT and taxonomy sub-generators using the --cmb2 flag.

 ## Adding Packages with Composer

 If you chose composer as the autoloader option during the plugin's initiation,